AcademySoftwareFoundation/OpenImageIO/docs/dev/RELEASING.md

 - `main` is the area for arbitrary changes intended for the next year's major or minor release.
-- `dev-1.2` are the areas for staging additions to the next month's patch release for the designated minor version series.
+- `dev-1.2` are the areas for staging additions that will become the next tweak or patch release for the minor version series.
 - `release` is a special branch marker that is always set to the latest tag of the currently supported, stable release family.
 People can count on "release" always being the latest stable release, whatever that may be at